sfromm/vagrant-builder/README.md

 vagrant-builder
 ===============

-This is intended to set up a workstation for vagrant.
-At this time, that is limited to Fedora 20.
+This is intended to set up a workstation for vagrant and build base boxes for use with vagrant.
+At this time, **vagrant-setup.yml** assumes it is setting up a Fedora 20 host for use with Vagrant and Libvirt.

 There are two ansible playbooks:

-- *vagrant-setup.yml*:  Installs the necessary packages and does other actions that requires root to prepare the workstation.
+- **vagrant-setup.yml**:  Installs the necessary packages and does other actions that requires root to prepare the workstation.
-- *vagrant-builder.yml*: Copies configuration files to ~/builder and runs *virt-builder* to create boxes, as defined in inventory.
+- **vagrant-builder.yml**: Copies configuration files to *~/builder* and runs *virt-builder* to create boxes, as defined in inventory.

 General usage:

+    ansible-playbook vagrant-setup.yml
     ansible-playbook vagrant-builder.yml
-    ansible-playbook vagrant-setup.yml

 Most variables are defined in inventory.
 Update them there or overrride them.